Click on the image above to download a pdf

 EXECUTIVE SUMMARY

-- Plastic pollution and in particular microplastics are seen today as the main problem with plastics.
+Plastic pollution. and in particular microplastics. are seen today as the main problem with plastics.
 They are being found on land, in the sea, and even in the air we breathe and the water we drink.
 They are caused by the fragmentation of ordinary plastic when exposed to weathering.

 THE GLOBAL ISSUE